MehrdadFalahati/MehrdadFalahati/README.md

 ## 👨‍💻 About Me

-I'm a Senior Java Developer passionate about building enterprise-grade web applications.
-I have a deep understanding of Java, Spring Framework, and Hibernate among other technologies.
+I'm a Senior Software Engineer passionate about building enterprise-grade web applications.
+I have a deep understanding of Java, Spring Framework, Hibernate, and other related technologies.

 ## 🚀 Tech Stack